nickorlabs/epss-db/README.md

 ---

-## Legacy Scripts
-All old shell scripts and MySQL configs are archived in `/archive/` and are no longer maintained.
-Use the new Python ETL scripts for all workflows.

----

 ## Data Validation & Integrity
 - **Inline validation**: All MITRE and NVD CVE imports now include inline validation—every record is checked after import to ensure database fields match the original source data.
 - **Integrity-first ETL**: This pattern will be extended to all other feeds (ExploitDB, OSV, Snyk, etc.) for robust, auditable data quality.